WavEC-Offshore-Renewables/oriom/README.md

 # ORIOM – Offshore Renewables Installation and O&M Model

-Offshore Renewables Installation and O&M (ORIOM) is a Python-based open-source tool developed by WavEC to simulate the scheduling, marine spread, port logistics, and total costs of the installation and O&M operations in offshore renewable energy farms, including fixed-bottom offshore wind, floating wind, wave energy and floating solar.
+Offshore Renewables Installation and O&M (ORIOM) is a Python-based tool developed by WavEC to simulate the scheduling, marine spread, port logistics, and total costs of the installation and O&M operations in offshore renewable energy farms, including fixed-bottom offshore wind, floating wind, wave energy and floating solar.